demian85/git-watcher/README.md

 * Rebuild *git-utils* and *mmmagic* dependencies based on the node-webkit version you are running.
 Eg: `cd node_modules/git-utils && nw-gyp rebuild --target=0.8.6`.
 Do the same for *mmmagic*.
 * Run the app! `/opt/node-webkit/nw /path/to/gitw`.

-Also, you will find a helper script `./build.sh` that creates a distributable package for Linux.
+Also, you will find two helper scripts `./build.sh` and `build-new.sh`.
+Those creates distributable packages for Linux.
 It asumes you have node-webkit installed on `/opt/node-webkit`.

 ## Troubleshooting